debarshee2004/scaffoldgen/docs/setup-guide.md

 ---

+## CLI Tool

+---

 ## Web Application

-Prerequisites for this project is having node installed and pnpm installed.
-If not you can install nodejs via [NVM (Node Version Manager)](https://github.com/nvm-sh/nvm) and pnpm by thier [official documnetation](https://pnpm.io/installation).
+Prerequisites for this project is having node installed and a package manager like yarn or pnpm installed.
+If not you can install nodejs via [NVM (Node Version Manager)](https://github.com/nvm-sh/nvm), yarn form thier [official documentation](https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable) and pnpm by thier [official documnetation](https://pnpm.io/installation).

 **Step 01**: Lets first move into the `web-app` directory, and install the packages required for the project.